Updated February 1, 2020 . AmFam Team

 The short answer is no. Both you and your roommate should have your own policies, which allows you both to get the customized protection that’s right for you.
 Get the 411 on roommates and renters insurance to learn more.

-As a college student, you’re probably more concerned about studying for exams (among other things) than thinking about renters insurance, but proactively protecting your belongings is one of the smartest things you can do.
-Connect with your agent today to find out more about how renters insurance can help protect your growing dreams!
+As a college student, you’re probably more concerned about studying for exams and hanging with friends than thinking about renters insurance.
+But proactively protecting your belongings is one of the smartest things you can do.
+Connect with your agent today (Opens in a new tab) to find out more about how renters insurance can help protect your growing dreams!